What Can I Do with an International Studies Degree?

 Federal Government Personnel

-According to the BLS, the federal government includes four foreign services offices: the Department of State, the Foreign Agricultural Service, the U.S. Agency for International Development (USAID) and the U.S. and Foreign Commercial Service.
+The federal government includes four foreign services offices: the Department of State, the Foreign Agricultural Service, the U.S. Agency for International Development (USAID) and the U.S. and Foreign Commercial Service.
 Workers at these agencies negotiate for and promote U.S. commercial and diplomatic interests.
 USAID workers, for example, might provide assistance to the victims of natural disasters, work to preserve environmental resources or help individuals in Latin American and the Caribbean start small businesses.
+The Office of Personnel Management indicates entry-level federal workers at the GS-1 level have a base pay rate of $19,048 at step 1 up to $23,827 at step 10.

 Humanitarian/Civil Rights Advocacy Worker

 Nongovernmental organizations are also involved in humanitarian and human rights advocacy projects.
 An international studies degree program may allow for specialized study in conflict resolution, nonproliferation of arms and other issues.
-The BLS stated that the majority of jobs within advocacy, civic and related organizations are administrative support positions and service, management and financial occupations.
+The BLS stated that the majority of jobs within advocacy, civic and related organizations are administrative support positions and service, management, and financial occupations.
+The BLS posted the median salary as of May 2018 for all social and human service assistant workers was $33,750.